Acapulco Gold: In film and music

 The strain gave its name to a 1976 smuggling film which starred former evangelist Marjoe Gortner, Robert Lansing, and Ed Nelson, and was directed by Burt Brinckerhoff.
 Acapulco Gold was also the title of a 1973 mockumentary by Bob Grosvenor about the history of marijuana cultivation and the efforts of a group of college students to smuggle Mexico's "super weed" into the United States.
 Mick Jagger's character in the 1970 film Performance was depicted as a user of Acapulco Gold.

 Acapulco Gold's best-known appearance in film was in 1978's Up in Smoke, starring the comedy duo Cheech & Chong.
 "I can smoke anything, man," Cheech Marin's character Pedro bragged.
 "You know like I smoke that Michoacán, and Acapulco Gold, man."
 The duo's debut album seven years before had featured a track titled "Acapulco Gold Filters", which included the lyrics, "No stems no seeds that you don't need, Acapulco Gold is some badass weed."

 During the first season of Saturday Night Live, host Desi Arnaz thanked the crew of the show for presenting him with a box of "Acapulco Gold cigars."

 Psychedelic pop group The Rainy Daze released a 1967 album titled That Acapulco Gold, portraying Mexico as a far-off land where "the streets are lined with bricks of that Acapulco Gold".
 The title track reached #70 on the Billboard Hot 100 before being pulled from circulation for promoting marijuana use.
 Vice President Spiro Agnew later denounced the song as "blatant drug-culture propaganda...threatening to destroy our national strength".

 The New Riders of the Purple Sage included a song called "Henry" on their 1971 debut album, which described an attempt to smuggle 20 kilos of Acapulco Gold out of Mexico.
 Led Zeppelin paid tribute to the strain in the live versions of the 1973 song "Over the Hills and Far Away".
 Johnathan Rice's 2013 album Good Graces included a track titled "Acapulco Gold".

+Guitar pedal manufacturer EarthQuaker Devices released a distortion pedal under the name.